 Check Remedy Is the image brightness set correctly?
 Adjust the Brightness setting from the Configuration menu.
-Theorem 1 mage - Brightness p.59 Is the contrast adjusted correctly?
+The image - Brightness p.72 Is the contrast adjusted correctly?
 Adjust the Contrast setting from the Configuration menu.
-Image - Contrast p.59 Is it time to replace the lamp?
-When the lamp is nearly ready for replacement, the images be- come darker and the color quality becomes poorer.
-When this happens, replace the lamp with a new lamp. • p.88
+The Image - Contrast p.72 Is it time to replace the lamp?
+When the lamp is nearly ready for replacement, the images become darker and the color quality becomes poorer.
+When this happens, replace the lamp with a new lamp. p.103